Mercy College of Ohio

-Mercy College of Ohio is a private Roman Catholic nursing school in Toledo and Youngstown, Ohio.
+Mercy College of Ohio is a private Catholic university in Toledo, Ohio, United States.
 It was founded as the Mercy School of Nursing in 1918 by the Sisters of Mercy.
 The name was changed in August 2011 from Mercy College of Northwest Ohio to its current name.
 Mercy College is accredited by the Higher Learning Commission.

+Mercy College is part of the Mercy Health system and provides healthcare education through in-person and online classes.
 In September 2018, Mercy College and Bowling Green State University announced the start of a two-to-three-year process under which the college and its degree programs will become part of the university.
 In 2019 they instead chose to pursue a strategic partnership.